Go Back Up

 Employee retention: The real cost of losing an employee

-Attracting and retaining talented people is vital for an organization’s success.
-Organizations need to invest in recruitment and retention strategies if they want to thrive in today's economy.
-But, finding the best employees is especially challenging for small businesses and nonprofit organizations that must compete with larger businesses and budgets for top talent.
+Attracting and retaining talented people is vital for an organization's success.
+Organizations need to invest in recruitment and retention strategies to thrive in today's economy.
+But, finding and keeping the best employees is especially challenging for small businesses and nonprofit organizations that must compete with larger businesses and budgets for top talent.

-This article will cover why employee turnover matters, how it can hurt your organization, and strategies you can use to prevent it.
-We’ll also look at the cost of employee turnover.
+In this article, we'll cover the effects of employee turnover and strategies you can use to prevent it.
+We'll also look at employee turnover costs.

 Takeaways from this blog post:

-• Losing employees can lead to decreased productivity, as remaining employees may become overwhelmed with additional work.
+• A high rate of turnover can also impact productivity since your remaining employees may become overwhelmed with additional work.

-• The financial costs of recruiting and training new employees to replace those who have left can be significant, with turnover costing thousands of dollars per employee.
+• The financial impact of recruiting and training new employees to replace those who have left can be significant, with turnover costing thousands of dollars per employee.

 What is employee turnover?

 Employee turnover occurs when an employee leaves your organization.
-This can be for any reason, including quitting for better opportunities, retirement, or termination.
-An employee turnover rate accounts for the number of employees who leave your organization in a specific time period.
+This can be for any reason, including quitting for better job opportunities, retirement, or termination.
+An employee turnover rate measures the number of employees who leave your organization in a specific time period.

-Employee turnover can be split into two categories: voluntary and involuntary turnover.
+There are two types of employee turnover: voluntary turnover and involuntary turnover.
 Voluntary turnover is when an employee chooses to leave the organization, while involuntary turnover is when you terminate an employee.

 Why does employee turnover matter?

 According to the Bureau of Labor Statistics1, the number of U.S. employees voluntarily leaving their jobs has increased since 2021 in a trend known as the Great Resignation.
-This is especially evident in industries like professional and business services, manufacturing, and retail.
+This is especially evident in the professional and business services, manufacturing, and retail industries.

 While the trend has slowed in recent months, many workers continue to leave their jobs voluntarily.
-According to the Bureau of Labor Statistics’ December 2023 news release, 3.6 million people quit their jobs in October 2023.
+According to the Bureau of Labor Statistics, 3.5 million people quit their jobs in February 2024.

 Frequent voluntary quit rates like these have a negative impact on your organization in more ways than one.